calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 }
 ```

-### "Update" signal macros (write to a message's `union`)
+#### "Update" signal macros (write to a message's `union`)

 Update macros are generated for all non-array signals.
-These "update" macros are similar to the "write" macros but instead of writting to an arbitrary array, they will write into a message's union `all` array.
+These "update" macros are similar to the "write" macros but instead of writing to an arbitrary array, they will write into a message's union `all` array.

 These macros have the following naming convention: